I’m sure you’ve heard the terms ‘malware’ or ‘virus’ and I bet you’ve said “my computer has a bug”!

 Some information on the different types of Malware and how they can affect your computer.

-This is also known as advertising-supported software which displays pop-ups.
+This is also known as advertising-supported software that displays pop-ups.
 A common adware program likely redirects your browser searches to look-alike web pages that contain other product promotions or with the aim to capture your data or financial information.

 Most malware is a combination of traditional malicious programs, often including parts of Trojans and worms and occasionally a virus.
 Many of today's malware programs are considered rootkits or stealth programs.
 Essentially, malware programs attempt to modify the underlying operating system to take ultimate control and hide from antimalware programs.